PeernetOfficial/core/README.md

 ## Contributing

-Please note that by contributing code, documentation, ideas, snippets, or any other intellectual property you agree that you have all the necessary rights and you agree that we, Peernet, may use it for any purpose.
+Please note that by contributing code, documentation, ideas, snippets, or any other intellectual property you agree that you have all the necessary rights and you agree that we, the Peernet organization, may use it for any purpose.

 &copy; 2021 Peernet